mschmulen/yachtsServer/README.md

 1. Seed the couchDB datastore `Tools/seed_couchdb.sh --username=matt --password=123456` (verify your local credentials)
 1. Run the server with `.build/debug/yachtsServer`

-Building and running with XCode
+Building and running with Xcode

 1. Clone the repo `git clone git@github.com:mschmulen/yachtsServer && cd yachtsServer`
-1. Generating the xcode project `swift package generate-xcodeproj`
+1. Generating the Xcode project `swift package generate-xcodeproj`
-1. Open in xCode `open yachtsServer.xcodeproj`
+1. Open in Xcode `open yachtsServer.xcodeproj`
 1. Insure the [couchdb](http://couchdb.apache.org/) data store is running local or via a local docker host
 1. Seed the couchDB datastore `Tools/seed_couchdb.sh --username=matt --password=123456` (verify your local credentials)
 1. Make sure and select the cmd line target then build and run with  `⌘ + r`